Advertise

 The Argonaut offers a variety of advertising opportunities for its clients including display and classified ads, special supplements and sections, inserts, online web advertising and eBlasts.
 We also offer creative design services for a variety of platforms.

 The Argonaut is part of Southland Publishing, a media company specializing in newsweeklies, monthly magazines and websites serving Southern California and beyond.
 Newsweeklies: Pasadena Weekly, San Diego CityBeat and Ventura County Reporter.
-Monthly Magazines: Arroyo Monthly, Culture Magazine, Life After 50, Ventana Monthly.
+Monthly Magazines: Arroyo Monthly, Culture Magazine, Ventana Monthly.

 We are members of AWN, the Alternative Weekly network.
 AWN, with over 100 affiliate papers throughout North America, can help clients reach over ten million readers with one call.